 Marnie McBean is one of Canada’s most decorated Olympians.
 In her two Olympic appearances she captured four medals, including three gold, making her one of just two Canadians to be a triple gold medallist at the Summer Games.
 The other is Kathleen Heddle, McBean’s partner in the coxless pair at Barcelona 1992 and in the double sculls at Atlanta 1996.
 They were also members of the champion eights crew in Barcelona and won bronze in the quadruple sculls in Atlanta.
 McBean was on track to compete at Sydney 2000 until a back injury forced her to withdraw and subsequently retire.

 After her incredible rowing career, during which she won a total of 12 World and Olympic medals, McBean was hired by the Canadian Olympic Committee as a specialist in Olympic Athlete Preparation and Mentoring.
-She has worked closely with the last four Canadian Olympic Teams, including Vancouver 2010 and London 2012, and is currently involved with preparing athletes for Sochi 2014.
-Her job is to ensure the best performance possible by preparing them emotionally and psychologically.
+She has worked closely with several Canadian Olympic Teams, including Vancouver 2010, London 2012, and Sochi 2014, preparing athletes emotionally and psychologically to give their best performance possible.

 |1992 Barcelona||Rowing||Coxed Eight - Women||Gold|